FruchtF1ege/ASA-Config-to-HTML/README.md

 Part of this was copied from https://github.com/AlekzNet/Cisco-ASA-ACL-toolkit A big thank you for giving me a starting point.

-AlektNet is a way better pythonist then my btw.
+AlektNet is a way better pythonist then me btw.
 (This is obviously my very first python experience)